Gavin-Development/GavinBackendDatasetUtils/README.md

 ## Work in progress functions
 #### SaveTrainData()
 This function will save training data sets authored in python into the BIN format for later ingest by the training script.

+## To Do
+* Impliment a data stream class that dynamically streams in larger datasets to allow significantly lower memory usage during training of gavin.
+This mechanism is under investigation and not currently being implimented nor guarenteed as a feature.
+* Investigate memory usage of ST impl to posibaly optimise & restructure code to eliminate un neccesary operations.

 ## Known issues
 None